ilgu26-wq/v7-grammar-system/citadel_cover_letter.md

-# Citadel Cover Letter - V7 Grammar System
+# # Application Sample – V7 Grammar System

 ## Final Version (2026-01-19)

 ---

+> NOTE:
+> This document is provided as an example of application-style technical communication.
+> It is not firm-specific and does not represent a targeted submission.

-Dear Citadel Recruitment Team,
+Dear Recruitment Team,

 I am submitting my application for the Quantitative Research position.